cart-inception/multi-model-discussor/README.md

 # Multi-Agent Discussion Platform

-A powerful Streamlit application that facilitates rich, interactive discussions between multiple Ollama AI models, each with its own distinct personality and system prompt.
+A powerful Streamlit application that facilitates rich, interactive discussions between multiple AI models, each with its own distinct personality and system prompt.
 This platform enables you to create a panel of AI personas that can discuss topics collaboratively, providing diverse perspectives and insights.
+Supports both local Ollama models and Google's Gemini API.